starccstarcc/Invoice-generator-next13/README.md

 - User-friendly interface for easy navigation.
 - Customizable invoice templates (*Coming soon*).
 - Export invoices in various formats (XLSX, CSV, Docx) (*Coming soon*).

-## Demo

-Visit our [live demo](https://invoify.vercel.app) to see Invoify in action.

-**Note**: Please be aware that there is a known issue with Puppeteer and PDF generation in the current demo.
-You can find more information and updates on this issue [here](https://github.com/aliabb01/invoify/issues/4).

 ## Getting Started